apibrew/apibrew/website/content/docs/general.md

 If neither Reject nor Allow found end result will become Unknown.

-If end result is Unknown, Data handler checks if this resource is publicely available, if yes, operation will be allowed, if not, it will be denied
+If end result is Unknown, API Brew checks if this resource is publicely available, if yes, operation will be allowed, if not, it will be denied

 public access can be defined by creating a security context which has principal named guest

 # Resource reference

-Reference type is one of main type of Data handler.
+Reference type is one of main type of API Brew.
 Reference type is for building relationships between resources.
 It is like a column with Foreign key in relation databases.

 When you set property type to reference type, it is required to set reference details.